khizarkamal/Next-Js-Developement/readme.txt

   redirect("/");
   // One Thing to keep in mind in not to place redirect in try catch block the reason to not include is that it will also trigger the catch block

+useFormStatus vs useFormState

+// useFormStatus provide the status information last form submission
+// An important point to remember is that it should be rendered inside a component that is
+// inside a form